TJ Martin: Other work

 Working officially as the directing duo Martin + Lindsay, Martin and Lindsay have continued their work across various platforms including short films, television, and commercial work.
 Their short film My Favorite Picture of You (2013), was built around an audio interview with Martin's grandparents and was screened at numerous film festivals, was featured on The Atlantic and Vice, chosen as a Vimeo Staff Pick, and nominated for a Webby Award.

 Martin and Lindsay have co-directed television commercials for clients that include Starbucks, Comcast, Gatorade, Facebook, Toyota, Prudential Financial, Hallmark Cards, the United Negro College Fund, Honey Maid, Google and the New York Times.
 The “This Is Wholesome” campaign, directed for Honey Maid, garnered both controversy and praise for its portrayal of parents and their children that include a single father, an interracial couple, and a gay couple.

 In 2020, Martin and Lindsay's "The Truth is Worth It" campaign for The New York Times swept the commercial awards circuit and won a Clio award and two Grand Prix Lions for Best Film and Film Craft at Cannes Lions.

+Production Company

+Martin and Lindsay founded the production company Everyone Else in 2023 to foster projects across a range of styles, mediums, and platforms, with a focus on cinematic documentary film and television.
+The company's first production was the four-part documentary series Earnhardt about legendary NASCAR driver Dale Earnhardt, which debuted on Amazon Prime Video in May 2025.